-The Gallery’s holdings of prints and drawings is one of the great strengths of the NGV Collection and it will be significantly enhanced by the addition of this important work.
+Opportunities to acquire Escher’s work are rare, and the addition of Day and Night to the NGV Collection will establish a legacy not only of the exhibition, but also of Escher’s mastery of illusion and composition.
+It is the first work by the artist to enter a Victorian public collection.
+The Gallery’s holdings of prints and drawings is one of the great strengths of the NGV Collection and it is significantly enhanced by the addition of this important work.